 Landmark Moments Of Acorn Computers

 The origins of Acorn Computers has very close links to Sinclair.
 One of its founders, Chris Curry worked for Clive Sinclair at Sinclair Radionics.
-At the point where Sinclair Radionics was in financial trouble, Sir Clive ushered Chris Curry to leave and help get new company, Science of Cambridge, up and running.
+At the point where Sinclair Radionics was in financial trouble, Sir Clive ushered Chris Curry to leave and help get a new company, Science of Cambridge, up and running.

 Sir Clive and Chris famously had a falling out relating to a microcomputer kit that Chris wanted to pursue further.
 This resulted in Chris leaving the company and the established working relationship with Sir Clive.